 That being said, you can serve this round sesame bread with almost any kind of cheese you like.
 We also love having it with jam or chocolate spreads, needless to say that tahini and molasses is another favorite spread that compliments this Turkish bread very nicely.

 Storing bread is very important especially when it comes to homemade bread.
-Because they don't contain any preservatives, homemade bread can go bad easily if you don't store it properly.
-You can use a plastic bag to store simits.
+Because they don’t contain any preservatives, homemade bread can go bad quickly if you don’t store it properly.

-Place the leftover simits in a plastic bag and tie a knot to make sure it's not in contact with air.
-You can also wrap them in a cloth and place them in a bread box.
+Store the simit in an airtight container or sealed plastic bag.
 Simit usually lasts for about 2-3 days, however I prefer to have it fresh.
+If looking to store it for longer, keep the bread in an airtight container and refrigerate for up to a week.
 You can also reheat leftover simit in the oven or toaster right before serving.

 You can also freeze simit.
 To do so, place the simit in a freezer safe bag and seal it tightly.
 Freeze for up to 3 months.
 To serve, defrost in the fridge overnight and the reheat in the oven or toaster.